-Minor deviations are observed in the early transient evolution of the stagnation-point temperature.
-Given the fully coupled, end-to-end nature of the present multiphysics framework, which simultaneously resolves plasma flow, electromagnetic power deposition, and material response, such discrepancies are not unexpected.
-Small uncertainties introduced at individual modeling stages can propagate through the coupled system and modestly influence the predicted thermal response during the initial transient.
-The dominant contributors to these deviations include uncertainties in the facility coupling efficiency, simplified assumptions in the surface ablation model, and limited availability of material property data.
-The coupling efficiency, which governs the fraction of radio-frequency (RF) generator power transferred to the plasma, is inherently difficult to quantify and may vary with operating conditions, leading to modest uncertainty in the effective plasma energy input.
-Additionally, surface ablation is modeled using an equilibrium $\mathrm{B}^{\prime}$-table formulation, which, while well-suited for steady-state conditions and high-pressure operation, may not fully capture transient finite-rate effects during the onset of ablation.
-Finally, minor discrepancies may also arise from the use of thermophysical property data corresponding to a closely related graphite grade rather than the exact material tested experimentally.
+However, noticeable discrepancies arise during the early transient phase of the stagnation-point temperature evolution for cases 2 and 3, indicating that the model does not fully capture the initial thermal response.
+In contrast, the steady-state temperatures are predicted with relatively good agreement, exhibiting only a slight degree of underprediction.
+A similar trend is observed in the recession rates, where all three cases demonstrate modest underestimation compared to the reference data.
+These observations suggest that, while the overall predictive capability of the model is reasonable, there remain underlying sources of uncertainty that warrant a more detailed and systematic investigation.
+Given the multi-solver coupled nature of the present framework, which simultaneously resolves plasma flow, electromagnetic power deposition, and material response, such discrepancies are not unexpected.
+Small uncertainties introduced at individual modeling stages can propagate through the coupled system and modestly influence the predicted thermal response.
+The dominant contributors to these deviations include uncertainties in the facility coupling efficiency, limited availability of material property data, and simplified assumptions in the surface ablation model.
+Surface ablation in this work is modeled using an equilibrium $\mathrm{B}^{\prime}$-table formulation, which, while well-suited for steady-state conditions and high-pressure operation, may not fully capture transient finite-rate effects during the onset of ablation.
+A recent study on graphite ablation demonstrated that a finite-rate air–carbon ablation model provides more accurate predictions of material response compared to the equilibrium $B^{\prime}$ ablation model \cite{zibitsker2023finite}.
+However, the incorporation of a finite-rate formulation lies beyond the scope of the present numerical framework and is therefore identified as a key direction for future work stemming from this study.
+Accordingly, this subsection only examines how uncertainties in system efficiency measurements and material property characterization may affect the predicted material response.